trustedsearch/php-trustedsearch/README.md

 ## Usage

-To start using the gem, you need to be given your sandbox and production public & private keys.
+To start using the package, you need to be given your sandbox and production public & private keys.

 ### Basic Configuration
 ```php